-"For the word of God is quick, and powerful . . . a discerner of the thoughts and intents of the heart" (Hebrews 4:12).
+"For the word of God is quick, and powerful . . . a discerner [judge, critic] of the thoughts and intents of the heart" (Hebrews 4:12).

 This is the only place in the Bible where the word critic occurs.
-How presumptuous for men to dare to be critics of the Bible when it has been given to be our critic.
+How presumptuous for men to dare to judge (discern, criticize) the Bible when it has been given to be the judge of our innermost thoughts and desires